EVERSE-ResearchSoftware/RSQKit/pages/your_tasks/testing_code.md

 [Continuous Integration (CI)][continuous-integration] is the process of integrating code changes into the main development branch of your software early and often.
-For this to be possible, we need to be able to executes steps such as building and testing the software automatically each time there is a change in code.
+For this to be possible, we need to be able to execute steps such as building and testing the software automatically each time there is a change in the code.
 Hence, testing is an integral part and a widely accepted use case of CI.
 Testing in a CI pipeline goes one step further compared to the sole use of test automation frameworks.
 In addition to using the test automation framework locally and starting the execution of test within it manually,